MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ## Add notes
  You can also easily add notes in the activities area.

 1. Open the record that you want to add the activity to.
-For exampole, contact record.
+For example, contact record.

 2. In the **Timeline** section start typing your notes.
-Use **Add an attachement** to add any attachements.
+Use **Add an attachment** to add any attachments.

 3. When you're done filling in the form, click **Save** to save the note.